caseycling/pytest-bdd-appium-demo/README.md

     - **`android/`**: Contains tests and step definitions specific to Android native apps.
     - **`iOS/`**: Contains tests and step definitions specific to iOS native apps.

+## Driver Setup in `conftest.py`

+The conftest.py file in this project is configured to manage the setup and teardown of WebDriver sessions for different platforms, ensuring that the tests run smoothly on Sauce Labs infrastructure.
+Here's an overview of the drivers set up:

+**1. Mobile Web Driver**
+The mobile_web_driver fixture is responsible for setting up the WebDriver session for running mobile web tests.
+It uses Selenium's webdriver.Remote to interact with a mobile web browser hosted on Sauce Labs.

+**2. Android RDC Driver**
+The android_rdc_driver fixture sets up a session for running tests on native Android applications using Appium.
+It leverages Appium's UiAutomator2Options to interact with the Android device.

+**3. iOS RDC Driver**
+The ios_driver fixture manages the setup for running tests on native iOS applications.
+It uses Appium's AppiumOptions to configure the session.

+**General workflow**
+Each driver fixture yields a WebDriver session, allowing the test to interact with the respective platform.
+After the test execution, the driver session is terminated (driver.quit()), ensuring that resources are released properly.

+For more information on how to customize these settings to accomodate your usecase, please reference the platform configurator documenation listed at the bottom of this doc.

 ### How `pytest-bdd` Runs in Parallel

-1. **Feature Files**: Located in the `features/` directory, these files describe scenarios and steps that need to be tested.
+1. **Feature Files**: These files describe scenarios and steps that need to be tested.

-2. **Step Definitions**: These are Python functions that implement the steps described in the feature files.
-They are usually placed in the corresponding test directories under `tests/`, such as `mobile-web/`, `native-app/android/`, and `native-app/iOS/`.
+2. **Step Definitions**: Python functions that implement the steps described in the feature files.
+These are usually placed in the corresponding test directories under `tests/`, such as `mobile-web/`, `native-app/android/`, and `native-app/iOS/`.

 3. **Test Files**: These files include the test logic and use the step definitions to execute the scenarios.
 They are found in the same directories as step definitions or in a subdirectory as needed.